Prednisone Side Effects

 Gastrointestinal Side Effects

-People using prednisone have an increased risk or gastric ulcer formation, gastritis and GI bleeding.
-The risk is four times greater with NSAID (ibuprofen) use.
+People using prednisone have an increased risk of gastric ulcer formation, gastritis and GI bleeding.
+The risk is four times greater when prednisone and an NSAID, such as ibuprofen, are used together.

 Other gastrointestinal side effects include fatty liver and pancreatitis.